rockyluke/lockdown/README.md

 ## 2020-03-13

+First day  without bringing our  son to  childcare.
+Everything looks  normal at home for him and I guess he thinks we are Saturday or Sunday.

+## 2020-03-12

-Following the quick  spread of **COVID-19** in Netherlands, we  decided with my wife to start the lockdown on the `Friday, March 13th 2020`.
+Following the quick  spread of **COVID-19** in Netherlands, we  decided with my wife to start the  lockdown on the `Thursday, March 12th 2020`.
+By the way our son is 1.5 year old today.

 ## Miscellaneous